Whatever I did never felt like enough.

 As I waded through the shame and guilt of not teaching and letting my class down, not being there for my friends & family and believing that I was an awful wife, I kept returning to the idea that I needed to do more of what was right for me.
 Yes, I had roles to play, but were they more important than my own physical and mental health?
 No way.

-By the time I began to consider life coaching as a way to support and help other people who wanted more from their lives, I knew I had lots to share.
-I’m passionate about finding a way of living that really suits you and it’s been the best thing I have ever done in my life.
-Now I feel fulfilled and excited by my work every day, am doing bigger things than I ever imagined and facing my fears along the way, as well as making a change in the world.
+Now I’m passionate about finding a way of living that really suits me, even when my health restricts me or life gets tough.
+I feel fulfilled and excited by my work every day, I’m doing bigger things than I ever imagined and facing my fears along the way, as well as making a change in the world.
 I don’t have to subscribe to the idea that changing careers and moving to different places is flaky.
 I don’t have to do what everyone else is doing.
-It’s OK to take risks, to find what lights me up and to change.
+It’s OK to take risks, to find what lights me up and to change, and guess what?
+I want that for you too!

 I believe that you, like everyone, have a purpose in life and the ability to create whatever you dream of.
-It’s not always comfortable to challenge ourselves but the results are extraordinary and I’m ready to share my tools with you.
+It’s not always comfortable to challenge ourselves but the results are extraordinary and I know you have it in you to create this kind of life too.

 Life is too short to be just fine.
 It’s time to wake up, get off autopilot and create a life you’re excited to lead.